 A registered dietitian is a food and nutrition expert.
 Understandably, a common question that I get is, "What is the difference between a registered dietitian and a nutritionist?"
 Technically, anyone can call themselves a nutritionist.
 To elaborate, every registered dietitian can be called a nutritionist, but not every nutritionist can be called a registered dietitian.
-While there is no set criteria that needs to be met in order to be called a nutritionist, there is a list of criteria that needs to be met in order to become a registered dietitian.
+While there are no set criteria that need to be met in order to be called a nutritionist, there is a list of criteria that needs to be met in order to become a registered dietitian.
 Those criteria are established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and include:

 Completion of a minimum of a bachelor's degree, including a specially designed set of nutrition curriculum

-Completion of an ACEND-accredited supervised practice program, often called a dietetic internship
+Completion of an ACEND-accredited supervised practice program- often called a dietetic internship

 Passing a national registration exam that is administered by the Commission on Dietetic Registration

 Maintaining registration by completing the required amount of continuing professional education